Khaw Boon Wan: Minister for National Development (2011–2015)

 Following the 2011 general election where the ruling PAP garnered its lowest vote share of 60.1% since independence, Khaw was appointed the Minister for National Development.
 At a press conference, Prime Minister Lee Hsien Loong revealed that Khaw had volunteered for this new role as the public was extremely unhappy with the Government's housing policy, and Khaw felt that he had the ability to solve the problem.
 In his new appointment, Khaw assured the public that he will make housing affordable and accessible to all Singaporeans.
 In his 2013 budget debate, he said:

 “We can now pause and see what else we can do to bring Build-to-Order (BTO) prices in non-mature estates to, say, around four years of salary as it was before the current property cycle started.”

 Though the relative prices of Build To Order (BTO) flats have fallen since Khaw's speech, most of the flats still cost more than four years of an applicant's salary.
 The prices of new flats remain high despite six rounds of cooling measures.
 In January 2013, a seventh round of property cooling measures was introduced to moderate the increase in residential and industrial prices.

 In July 2012, National Parks Board's (NParks) purchase of 26 Brompton bikes costing $2,200 each sparked a nationwide uproar after it was revealed by a whistleblower on online forum HardwareZone of possible corruption due numerous red flags in the way the procurement was done.
 Khaw, who initially defended NPark's purchase of the high-end foldable bikes, was criticised for handling the saga poorly.
-Subsequent investigation by the Corrupt Practices Investigation Bureau resulted in National Parks Board assistant director Bernard Lim Yong Soon being fined $5,000 for lying to auditors about his relationship with the bicycle firm which was awarded the tender.
+Subsequent investigation by the Corrupt Practices Investigation Bureau resulted in NParks assistant director Bernard Lim Yong Soon being fined $5,000 for lying to auditors about his relationship with the bicycle firm which was awarded the tender.